MITLibraries/Aleph_API_adapter/README.md

       1. Generate the **`sql_lookup.csh`** script from a template, interpolating the Aleph version into file paths.

-      2. Generate the **`sql_lookup.cgi`** script from a template, interpolating the Oracle user id, the Oracle password, and the ‘z308’ prefix into the appropriate variables.
+      2. Generate the **`sql_lookup.pl`** script from a template, interpolating the Oracle user id, the Oracle password, and the ‘z308’ prefix into the appropriate variables.

     k.
 Run **`validate.pl`** to test the installation.
 Validate.pl will perform the following operations: